fboender/scriptform/doc/MANUAL.md

 ### <a name="output_types">Output types</a>

+Scriptform uses the output of the script (stdout, stderr) to display something back to the user executing the script.

 Scripts can have a few different output types.
 The output type is specified in the **`output`** field of the form definition.
 For example, the following form definition has a `raw` output type.: